alphagov/content-data-api/README.md

 A data warehouse that stores content and content metrics, and exposes this information via an API, to help content owners measure and improve content on GOV.UK.

-This repository contains:
-- Extract, transform, load (ETL) processes for populating the data warehouse
-- An internal tool for exploring the data (AKA the sandbox)
-- [An API that exposes metrics and content changes][api-doc]

 Data is combined from multiple sources, including [Publishing API](https://github.com/alphagov/publishing-api), [Feedback](https://github.com/alphagov/feedback) and Google Analytics.

-## Introduction ##

-- [What is a data warehouse and its role in GOV.UK][data-warehouse-what-why]
-- [Database schema: star schema][data-warehouse-schema]

 ## Live examples